 Viewing error reports

-After deployment, you can view error reports in the GCP Console Error Reporting dashboard.
+After deployment, you can view error reports in the Cloud Console Error Reporting dashboard.

 For more information, see Viewing Errors.